roselinetwagiramariya/roselinetwagiramariya/README.md

 person so I just like knowing things for the sake of knowing them.

 - 🌱 I’m currently learning ...
 The Murderbot Diaries by Martha Wells, I'm on the last book in a series of 5 called the Network Effect and it's about a jailbroken security robot that is so relatable.
-I am also reading Octabia Butler has ever written.
+I am also reading Octavia Butler has ever written.
 I have read almost everything by her expect Kindred which may surprise some because Kindred is often the novel that others start by.

 - 💞️ I’m looking to collaborate on ... a wide variety of data analysis and collection projects.
 So that means that:
   1. I can handle end-to-end data projects from cleaning to visualizing to reporting (data entry too!).
 I can work in PowerBi, Tableau, Sisense and soon, Metabase.